article · Which certification is worth it?

 What this page will not claim

 This page will not claim that any bootcamp creates employment, salary, interviews, placement, or a fixed timeline.
 It will not treat BLS software or data-science pay as a bootcamp payoff.
 It will not use one enforcement case as proof that all programs are bad.
-It will not turn sampled employer-language into market share, previous-year movement, or a future demand prediction.
+It will not turn sampled employer-language into market share, year-over-year movement, or a future demand prediction.
 It will not turn AI workflow data into a hiring forecast.

 The decision checklist